bcgov/MyGovBC-notification-server/docs/_docs/config-notificationBounce.md

   <p>Send non-existing emails to several external email systems.
 Inspect the bounce messages for common string patterns.
 After gone live, review bounce records in web console from time to time to identifty new bounce types and decide whether the bounce types qualify as hard bounce.
 To avoid false positives resulting in premature unsubscription, it is advisable to start with a high unsubscription threhold.</p>
 </div>

-Bounce handling involes four actions
+Bounce handling involves four actions

 * during notification dispatching, envelop address is set to a [VERP](https://en.wikipedia.org/wiki/Variable_envelope_return_path) in the form *bn-{subscriptionId}-{unsubscriptionCode}@{inboundSmtpServerDomain}* routed to *NotifyBC* [inbound smtp server](../config-inboundSmtpServer/).
-* when a notification finshed dispatching, the dispatching start and end time is recorded to all bounce records matching afftects recepient addresses
+* when a notification finshed dispatching, the dispatching start and end time is recorded to all bounce records matching afftects recipient addresses
 * when inbound smtp server receives a bounce message, it updates the bounce record by saving the message and incrementing the hard bounce count when the message matches the filter criteria.
-The filter criteria are regular expressions matched against bounce email subject and body, as well as regular expression to extract recepient's email address from bounce email body.
+The filter criteria are regular expressions matched against bounce email subject and body, as well as regular expression to extract recipient's email address from bounce email body.
 It also unsubscribes the user from all subscriptions when the hard bounce count exceeds a predefined threshold.
 * A cron job runs periodically to delete bounce records if the latest notification is deemed delivered successfully.

 To setup bounce handling